 Onesimus, a runaway slave from Philemon, met Paul in prison.
 Paul and Philemon became brothers in Christ.

-This letter is a remarkable example of one person stepping in the gap for another.
+This letter is a remarkable example of one person standing in the gap for another.
 It is far too rich to share in this brief time with you.
-Inspire yourself as I did, and at Gail’s suggestion, study the book of Philemon.
+Inspire yourself as I did, and at Gail’s suggestion, read and study the book of Philemon.

-To wet your appetite, realize Paul’s inspirational letter pleaded with Philemon, the slave owner, to give his slave, Onesimus, a new job.
+To whet your appetite, realize Paul’s inspirational letter pleaded with Philemon, the slave owner, to give his slave, Onesimus, a new job.
 The job was freedom.

 Two life lessons for me:

-First, I want the feeling of a new job, every day, the rest of my life.
+First, I want the feeling of a new job, every day, for the rest of my life.
 This means acting the same way I did 50 years ago during my first day as head basketball coach at the University of Alaska in Fairbanks.
-I was on fire.
-Today I am on fire.
+I was on fire then.
+I am on fire now.

 Second, I want to imitate Paul and help people find a new job called freedom.
 Jesus said it best, “You shall know the truth and the truth shall set you free.”

-Wonder how I am going to get one more village camp signed up for summer?
-Wonder who I will meet today who is looking for a new job today called freedom?
+I wonder who I will meet today that is looking for a new job called freedom.